bloXroute-Labs/bloxroute-docs/ethereum-gateway-installation.md

    ```
     pip install bloxroute-gateway
     ```
 2. Run the gateway.
 The gateway accepts various parameters as described in the Gateway Parameters section below.
-The parameters may be passed to provide the IP address and port of the full node, etc.  Be sure to replace "\<YOUR NODE ID\>" with your node id.
+The parameters may be passed to provide the IP address and port of the full node, etc.  Be sure to replace "\<YOUR NODE PUBLIC KEY\>" with your node id.
    ```
-   bloxroute_gateway --blockchain-protocol Ethereum --blockchain-network Mainnet  --node-public-key="<YOUR NODE ID>"
+   bloxroute_gateway --blockchain-protocol Ethereum --blockchain-network Mainnet  --node-public-key="<YOUR NODE PUBLIC KEY>"
    ```

 ### Gateway Parameters